localstack/localstack.github.io/content/blog/2022-05-04-cloudwatch-metric-alarms/index.md

 Even though LocalStack's implementation of CloudWatch is not yet feature complete, you can already cover a range of use-cases.
 Next, we look into how we can make use of CloudWatch alarms with Lambdas.

 ## Setup a Lambda Function
-For the sake of simplicity, we will create a Lambda that will always fail.
-This will make it easier to demonstrate the alarms functionality.
-If you are interested in further learning about Lambdas, you can check our previous blog post on [Hot Swapping Python Lambda Functions using LocalStack](../2022-03-07-hot-swapping-python-lambda-functions-using-localstack), which also gives a solid introduction to Lambdas.
+For simplicity, we will create a Lambda that will always fail.
+This will make it easier to demonstrate the alarm's functionality.
+Suppose you are interested in further learning about Lambdas.
+In that case, you can check our previous blog post on [Hot Swapping Python Lambda Functions using LocalStack](../2022-03-07-hot-swapping-python-lambda-functions-using-localstack), which also gives a solid introduction to Lambdas.

 ```py
 # failing-lambda.py